- Recognize and apply memory-enhancing strategies, including mnemonics, rehearsal, chunking, and peg-words

 Try this letter memorization activity to employ a memory-enhancing strategy.

-You could also enhance memory by using elaborative rehearsal: a technique in which you think about the meaning of the new information and its relation to knowledge already stored in your memory (Tigner, 1999).
+You could also enhance memory by using elaborative rehearsal: a technique in which you think about the meaning of new information and its relation to knowledge already stored in your memory (Tigner, 1999).
+Elaborative rehearsal involves both linking the information to knowledge already stored and repeating the information.
 For example, in this case, you could remember that 520 is an area code for Arizona and the person you met is from Arizona.
 This would help you better remember the 520 prefix.
 If the information is retained, it goes into long-term memory.

 Mnemonic devices are memory aids that help us organize information for encoding (Figure 1).
 They are especially useful when we want to recall larger bits of information such as steps, stages, phases, and parts of a system (Bellezza, 1981).
 Brian needs to learn the order of the planets in the solar system, but he’s having a hard time remembering the correct order.
 His friend Kelly suggests a mnemonic device that can help him remember.
 Kelly tells Brian to simply remember the name Mr. VEM J. SUN, and he can easily recall the correct order of the planets: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
 You might use a mnemonic device to help you remember someone’s name, a mathematical formula, or the seven levels of Bloom’s taxonomy.